 How do you get Google One?

 To signup, click on this link.
-You will need a means of payment, by default your credit or debit card.
+You will need a means of payment, which by default is your credit or debit card.
 If you are qualified for a free trial, don’t worry; you won’t get charged till your trial is over.